-WPERP provides annual cost-of-living adjustments (COLAs) to retirees who retired under the Formula Pension.
+WPERP provides annual cost-of-living adjustments (COLAs) to retirees that are not considered vested retirement.
 The cost-of-living adjustments are made each July 1 based on the percentage change in the average of the Consumer Price Index for the Los Angeles-Riverside-Orange County Area--All Items For All Urban Consumers.
 It is capped at 3.0% for Tier 1 and 2.0% for Tier 2.
 Tier 2 members may purchase additional 1% COLA protection at full actuarial cost.

 The LADWP contributes to the retirement plan based upon actuarially determined contribution rates adopted by the Board of Administration.
 Employer contribution rates are adopted annually based upon recommendations received from WPERP's actuary after the completion of the annual actuarial valuation.
-The average employer contribution rate as of June 30, 2016 (based on the July 1, 2015 valuation) was 42.77% of compensation.
+The average employer contribution rate as of June 30, 2017 (based on the July 1, 2016 valuation) was 45.25% of compensation (after reflecting the phase-in).

 All members are required to make contributions to WPERP regardless of the retirement plan or tier in which they are included.
-The average member contribution rate as of June 30, 2016 (based on the July 1, 2015 valuation) was 6.80% of compensation.
+The average member contribution rate as of June 30, 2017 (based on the July 1, 2016 valuation) was 6.83% of compensation.
 Most Tier 1 members contribute at 6% of compensation and all Tier 2 members contribute at 10% of compensation.